tobbik/lua-t/docs/Csv.rst

 ``t.Csv`` provides the ability to read through a Csv/Tsv file and parse it's contents.
-While the line iterator is provided by the use of Lua ``io.lines()`` the actual value parser is a finite state machine written in C that should provide very good performance even on large and very large files.
+While the line iterator is provided by the use of Lua ``io.lines()`` the actual value parser is a finite state machine written in C it should provide good performance even on large and very large files.

 Usage